-Improvements to ASQA’s audit practices
+Improvements to ASQA’s performance assessment (audit) practices

 The transition to the new approach will start from August 2020 and providers can expect to experience these changes progressively over coming months.
 ASQA will continue to build on these improvements to make more substantial changes that will be developed in consultation with a range of stakeholders across the sector.

-Members sought further information on a range of matters, including the timing of upfront requests for information and documentary evidence; evidence sampling approaches; the role of ASQA auditors; and the importance of ASQA considering the totality of evidence gathered during an audit prior to making any findings of non-compliance.
+Members sought further information on a range of matters, including the timing of upfront requests for information and documentary evidence; evidence sampling approaches; the role of ASQA assessors; and the importance of ASQA considering the totality of evidence gathered during an audit prior to making any findings of non-compliance.

 Members spoke about the merits of providers moving away from a focus on meeting the minimum requirements of the Standards for Registered Training Organisations (RTOs) 2015, to a more sustained self-assurance approach committed to consistently delivering on quality outcomes for students.